jscs-dev/node-jscs/MAINTAIN.md

 3. Commit under message: `Prepare for version x.x.x`.
 4. Set a new version and tag: `npm version x.x.x`.
 5. Push changes and tags: `git push && git push --tags`.
-6. Temporarily remove (but do not commit) the notice in README.md about the docs being the "development version".
-7. Ask @mdevils to publish new package for specified tag, or use `npm publish` if you have privileges.
+6. Ask @mdevils to publish new package for specified tag, or use `npm publish` if you have privileges.
-8. Add back the "development version" notice to the README.md file.
+7. Add back the "development version" notice to the README.md file.
-9. Tweet or otherwise promote the fact that a new version has been released with a link to the changelog and npm download page.
+8. Tweet or otherwise promote the fact that a new version has been released with a link to the changelog and npm download page.
-10. Done!
+9. Done!